-Los Angeles–based designer Amber Lewis of Amber Interiors is a huge fan of the look, often layering small vintage Turkish rugs over jute or black-and-white striped styles—this bright and airy L.A. home is a perfect example.
-This is a look that will never go out of style—it's the one décor hack that instantly transforms your home to winter too.
+Los Angeles-based designer Amber Lewis of Amber Interiors is a huge fan of the look, often layering small vintage Turkish rugs over jute or black-and-white striped styles—this bright and airy L.A. home is a perfect example.
+This is a look that will never go out of style, and it's the one décor hack that instantly transitions your home to winter.

 Take Emily Henderson's advice and opt for brushed metals with an aged finish instead.
 "Aged brass, silver, and copper are always in style," she wrote on her blog.
 "While I love shiny brass and am still installing some in houses as we speak, a good matte gold can take it down to another (good) level."